yaybu/yay/docs/resolver.rst

 Native Classes
 ==============

 You can bind custom code to the yay graph that interfaces with code outside the graph.
 Code wrapped for consumption by our non-strict graph is called an 'Actor'.
+(FIXME: This is subject to change, but Actor is better than further complicating terms like 'Node').

-By allowing an engineer to bind their side-effect causing code directly to the graph we gain quite a few powerful features:
+By allowing an engineer to bind their si de-effect causing code directly to the graph we gain quite a few powerful features:

  * Implicit dependency graph of relationships between actors
  * Implicit ability to parallelize actor side effects (e.g. load balancer with 20 backends - we can deploy those backends in parallel)